Sudarshan Agarwal: Senior civil servant

 With the rank and status of a Judge of the Supreme Court, he joined the Human Rights Commission.
 In June 2001, he retired from the NHRC.
 Shri Agarwal, on 8 January 2003, was sworn in as the second Governor of the newly created state of Uttaranchal.

+Social and charitable causes

 Sudarshan Agarwal has been significantly allied with a number of social and charitable causes, apart from holding high public office.
 He has been the President of the high-status Delhi Gymkhana Club for two years.

-He, as a director pf Rotary International from 1987-1989, also delineated South-East Asia on the board of Rotary International and also served as the Chairman of Rotary Foundation India.
+He, as a director of Rotary International from 1987-1989, also delineated South-East Asia on the board of Rotary International and also served as the Chairman of Rotary Foundation India.

-The Rotary Blood Bank, New Delhi was set up under his headship and special guidance, at a cost of over Rs 5 crores.

-Shri Agarwal vigorously implicated with the efforts of Rotary to exterminate polio.
-He carries out this spirit of social activism to Uttaranchal too.
-Sudarshan Agarwal has in person monitored major developments in the state in the fields of education and health.